-If you want to ramp up the interest in your herb garden try growing an unusual basil.
-There’s enough basil varieties to plant a garden dedicated to them.
+If you want to ramp up the interest in your herb garden, try growing an unusual basil.
+There are enough basil varieties to plant a garden dedicated to them.

-3. Lemon Basil (Ocimum × citriodorum)—This basil variety brings a refreshing lemony-zesty tang with it.
-18″-24″ tall.
+3. Lemon basil (Ocimum × africanum)—This basil variety brings a refreshing lemony-zesty tang with it.
+18–24 inches tall.

-4. ‘Genovese’ Basil (Ocimum basilicum ‘Genovese’)—Big, fat basil leaves with big, fat basil flavor.
-A must have in the kitchen garden & perfect for pesto.
-15″-30″ tall.
+4. ‘Genovese’ basil (O. basilicum ‘Genovese’)—Big, fat basil leaves with big, fat basil flavor.
+This is a must-have in the kitchen garden and is perfect for pesto.
+15–30 inches tall.

-5. Cinnamon Basil (O. basilicum ‘Cinnamon’)— Broad, green leaves with purple stems and flowers, cinnamon basil has a fresh and spicy cinnamon flavor and scent.
-24″-30″ tall.
+5. ‘Cinnamon’ basil (O. basilicum ‘Cinnamon’)—Sporting broad, green leaves with purple stems and flowers, cinnamon basil has a fresh and spicy cinnamon flavor and scent.
+24–30 inches tall.

-7. ‘Purple Ruffles’ Basil (O. basilicum purpurascens)— A gorgeous, colorful specimen in the garden and has stronger basil flavor than regular sweet basisl.
-15″-20″ tall.
+7. ‘Purple Ruffles’ basil (O. basilicum var. purpurascens)—This is a gorgeous, colorful specimen in the garden and has stronger basil flavor than regular sweet basil.
+15–20 inches tall.

-8. ‘Christmas’ Basil (O. basilicum) — is a cross between Thai and Genovese basils and has a flavor all its own.
-Christmas basil is described as having a fruity, mulled-wine flavor with a touch of pine.
+8. ‘Christmas’ basil (O. basilicum ‘Christmas’)—This cross between Thai and Genovese basils has a flavor all its own.
+‘Christmas’ basil is described as having a fruity, mulled-wine flavor with a touch of pine.
 Beautiful purple flower display.
-15′-20′ tall.
+15–20 inches tall.

-9. Thai Basil (O. basilicum var. thyrsiflora)—Resembles cinnamon basil with its green leaves with purple stems and flowers, but the leaves are narrower.
+9. Thai basil (O. basilicum var. thyrsiflora)—Resembles cinnamon basil with its green leaves with purple stems and flowers, but the leaves are narrower.
 Brings a dash of fennel or anise-clove flavor to dishes.
-12″-18″ tall.
+12–18 inches tall.

-10. ‘Spicy Globe’ Bush Basil (O. basilicum ‘Spicy Globe’)—This basil has teeny, tiny leaves packed with pepper flavor (say that three times fast).
-I love the different baby sweet texture of this variety.
+10. ‘Spicy Globe’ bush basil (O. basilicum ‘Spicy Globe’)—This basil has teeny, tiny leaves packed with pepper flavor.
+I love the texture of this variety.

-Once herbs like basil have been harvested from the plant, their flavor and texture begins to fade.
-This is one of the best reasons for planting your own garden — the herbs can be harvested mere minutes before you use them.
+Once herbs like basil have been harvested from the plant, their flavor and texture begin to fade.
+This is one of the best reasons for planting your own garden; the herbs can be harvested mere minutes before you use them.

 I usually leave them on the kitchen counter to enjoy their foliage and scent until I chop them up for a recipe.
 You could also refrigerate them.

-If it’s your first season growing basil, check out How to Grow Basil.
+If it’s your first season growing basil, check out Learn the Basics of Growing Basil.